Thyroid Nodule with a Bethesda 2 FNA result

 low to intermediate risk nodules with one benign usgfnab reading:

-When a thyroid nodule has a low to intermediate ultrasound Ti-Rads score (low to intermediate suspicion for malignancy), and one USGFNAB reading of benign (Bethesda system category 2) cytopathology, a repeat thyroid ultrasound is typically repeated at 12–24 months from the USGFNAB.
+When a thyroid nodule has a ultrasound Ti-Rads score of 3 or 4 (low to intermediate suspicion for malignancy), and one USGFNAB reading of benign (Bethesda system category 2) cytopathology, a repeat thyroid ultrasound is typically repeated at 12–24 months from the USGFNAB.

 (This is a weak recommendation with low-quality evidence per the 2015 ATA guidelines.)

-When a thyroid nodule has a very low ultrasound Ti-Rads score (very low suspicion for malignancy), including spongiform nodules, and one USGFNAB reading of benign (Bethesda system category 2) cytopathology, the utility of surveillance US and assessment of nodule growth as an indicator for repeat FNA to detect a missed malignancy is limited.
+When a thyroid nodule has a ultrasound Ti-Rads score of 1 or 2 (very low or low suspicion for malignancy), and one USGFNAB reading of benign (Bethesda system category 2) cytopathology, the utility of surveillance US and assessment of nodule growth as an indicator for repeat FNA to detect a missed malignancy is limited.
 If thyroid ultrasound is repeated, it would typically be done after 24 months.

 (This is a weak recommendation with low-quality evidence per the 2015 ATA guidelines.)